codelibs/elasticsearch-river-web/README.md

 This application provides a feature to crawl web sites and extract the content by CSS Query.
 (As of version 1.5, River Web is not Elasticsearch plugin)

+If you want to use Full Text Search Server, please see [Fess](https://github.com/codelibs/fess "Fess").

 ## Version

 | River Web | Tested on ES  | Download |